devtwofaces/noobscripts/README.md

 # noobscripts
-Recon script to automate your reconnaissance and find interesting stuff ;)
+Recon script to automate your reconnaissance and find interesting stuff on domains/sub-domains of a website ;)

 This is a heavy tool and it's not maintained anymore.
 Use it at your own risk.